Bhart97/CDE-project/module/part b/README.md

 Troubleshooting:
 - You can name your compute instances to make them much easier to manage.
-- You cannot SSH from your local machine to a private network without a VPN connection (ignore if not using VPN connection).
+- If you cannot SSH from to the remote machine, you either need to assign a public IP address or use a VPN connection for the private IP address.
 - If the keypair does not authenticate, make sure to specify the entire path such as ```~/.ssh/<private_key>```.

 **2. Connecting to Object Storage**